mongodb-model/model/README.md

         User.on('DELETE-error', error => console.log(error));
       ```
 ### *Making TCP Requests*

+When working with Mongodb model, making TCP requests is a crucial aspect of communication between the client and the MongoDB server.
+TCP (Transmission Control Protocol) provides a reliable and ordered channel for transmitting data, ensuring the integrity and accuracy of the information exchanged.

+With the Mongodb model, you can easily make TCP requests to perform various operations on the MongoDB database.
+Whether it's inserting new data, updating existing records, or querying for specific information, the framework provides intuitive methods and functions to interact with the database using TCP/IP protocols.

 To begin, we initialize the Model class, which automatically establishes a connection with the database.
 Hence, manual database connection becomes unnecessary as it is handled by the instantiation process itself.